Tuesday, May 12, 2026

 What is your writing process like?
 Are you more of a plotter or a pantser?

 How did you come up with the ideas for your series?
-(If your book is a standalone, please skip)

 How do you celebrate finishing a book?